grpc/proposal/A43-sdk-authorization.md

 2. Each *source* could contain a list of *principals*.
 The *principals* are ORed together, i.e. it matches if one of them matches.
    Sequence of steps to evaluate each principal from config -
-   1. If TLS is not used, matching fails.
+   1. If TLS/mTLS is not used, matching fails.
    2. A match is found if principal matches URI SANs from the client certificate.
 If there are no URI SANs in certificate, or no match was found, we check against DNS SANs.
 Similarly, if certificate has no DNS SANs or match wasn't found, we